gabuali/rand_genomics_utils/README.md

 #### Script genbank_to_tsv.py

-Parse genbank record and convert to tab-delimited file.
+Python script to parse genbank record and convert to tab-delimited file.
 Tested on bacterial genbank records, both complete and draft.
 Feature qualifiers specific to eukaryotic records are not captured here but can easily be added.